Fundator/ait-2017/README.md

 # How to submit your bot
 Participants must submit their bots through GitHub.
 Take a look at the "All users" section under "How to get started" for details on how to set up a GitHub account and an empty bot repository.

-Once you have an empty repository on GitHub, it's time to initialize your local repository.
-Navigate to the directory where your bot code resides.
-If you want to start off using the sample bot, that would be in the *somewhere-on-your-drive\FAIGHTbots\python_boilerplate*.

-Open a command prompt in this directory.

-- Run `git init` to initialize a local repository
-- Run `git add --all` to add all files and folders in the directory to source control
-- Run `git commit -m "First commit"` to commit the added files and folders
-- Run `git remote add origin your-repository-url-in-ssh-format` to connect your local repository to your (empty) GitHub repository.
-    <sub>*example:`git remote add origin git@github.com:Fundator/FAIGHTbots.git`*</sub>
-- Run `git push` to push your first commit to GitHub

-It's generally good practice to push changes to GitHub often as you work.

 **Important 0:**
 The tournament application does not like weird characters in file/directory names.
 Please stick to [a-zA-Z_], no whitespace.